adamvietro/Refactoring/README.md

 As you are building headings keep in mind that most of the time they are simply a label and they shouldn't take away from the needed info.

 Always try to have the idea that you should have 3 categories for buttons or any actions on a page.
 Primary (most emphasis), secondary (little emphasis), tertiary (little to no emphasis).
 This way you will draw a person the most important parts of a page.
 Keep in mind that while this should be held to once you start the process for an action any confirmations should become the primary and thus be emphasized.

+**Chapter 3: Layout and Spacing**
+This chapter is all about making the right things have the right size.
+If you want to make something stand out use a large size of do it.
+However you might be better off giving a site lots of space and then scaling those elements down to fit what you are looking for.

+Also if you are thinking that relative sizing is the way to go you might not have the best plan.
+Thinking about larger and smaller elements within the page will need to be scaled to a greater or lesser degree depending on the initial size.
+A title that is 24px will need to be scaled faster than an 14px text.
+This is because the element will still too large on a smaller screen if not scaled correctly.

+Lastly thinking about the page as a whole you will need to have the right spacing to keep items separated.
+You should have a different spacing for the lines in a bullet point than the space between each bullet point.
+You should have the space between the title of a text box less than the space between each title and text box that you have on your page.

+**Chapter 4: Designing Text**